gdpelican/babble/README.md

  ```

 #### Adding a chat channel
-This has been added to the admin panel; simply visit `/admin/chats` to create, update, and delete your chat channels.

 **Experimental**: Full page chat mode!
 There is now a site setting for 'full page' chat mode in Babble.
 This will allow you to tie chat channels to a particular category, and expose a 'chat' route within your category, like so: